 A county Agricultural District is different from an agricultural zone in a local zoning law.
-They are established independently of one another, and a change in one does not change the other.
-There is rationale, however, for establishing agricultural zoning districts in areas where significant amounts of the land are within established agricultural districts.
-First, agricultural districts show where farming is most viable within the Town.
+There are established independently of one another, and a change in one does not change the other.
+There is rationale, however, for establishing agricultural zoning districts in areas where significant amounts of land are within the Town.
 Second, because state law provides that no local regulations may be adopted that would unreasonably restrict farming operations within agricultural districts, agricultural zoning districts should be established accordingly.